tnieuwe/Alex_G_666posting/README.md

 It is a Facebook group for people who are fans of Alex G where we discuss his music and share memes.
 The idea behind the group is explained well by this [article](https://www.vice.com/en_us/article/4agvdm/facebook-shitposting-groups-are-the-new-fan-clubs-for-indie-bands), or at least it explains the phenomenon that these types of groups are a part of.

 ## Why did you do this?
 In the analysis you'll see the full story, but I made a graph for the group, got approval to make a survey for the group, and then generated the analysis for the group.
 It should be noted that I had slowly released this data to the group as I generated it, and that this is the final release collated in an Rmarkdown html.
-I appreciate every single individual who participated in the survey.
+Frankly I did it for fun, for the benefit of the people in the group who are interested, and to pick up some R skills here and there.

 ## Data Structure:
 + *code_book.xlsx*: A simple code book explaining the different variables in the main dataset.
 This includes the original questions that were asked, what they were renamed to in the R analysis and basic facts about how the questions were answered.